Summer & Fall - posted in November 2020

 return to index

-The following is an assortment of images taken from July to December.
+The following is an assortment of images taken between July & December.

 note - you can enlarge any part of a picture by left-clicking in and then out again.

 |bluebird box & big Oak, along the creek||Jack Hill Park & the rusticated bridge||afternoon light||Sunflower, or Helianthus|

 |Goldy Honey Bear, grown from seed in a large pot||creek & trestle|

 During August & September we had a few stretches of 4 or 5 days where we experienced terrible air quality.
 These were due to regional fires, the closest one being at Vacaville, not far away, 'as the crow flies'.